spruceid/spruceid.dev/docs/didkit/example--core-functions-in-bash.md

 echo
 ```

-### Verify verifiable presentation.
+### Verify the verifiable presentation.

-- Pass the verifiable presentation back to didkit for verification.
+- We pass the verifiable presentation we created back to DIDKit for verification, and save the results in a JSON.
-- Examine the verification result JSON.

 ```bash
 if ! didkit vc-verify-presentation \